dantol29/network-snake/README.md

 - [x] Parse args - too big, too small
 - [x] The edges of the plane can’t be passed through
 - [] The snake starts with a size of 4 squares in the middle of the game area.
-- [] Single player mode must remain available
+- [x] Single player mode must remain available
 - [x] Add const
 - [] If game field is not square - it is not rendered correctly
 - [] Review potential data races
 - [x] When player quits and rejoins - do not increase game field
-- [] Store snake id in the field
+- [x] Send snakes coordinates, so that client knows which snake to follow

 ## Features